 Record labels are always looking for the next big thing.
 Geography matters little in the equation, but when executives often say they want to sign the next so-so they often cite NZ artists.
 Lorde is often mentioned, and everyone wants to find The Beths’ comparable.
 One day soon, people will be talking about who could be the next deryk.

 Madeline Bradley is the talented, young woman behind the mononym.
 Although she only has a handful of songs out, Universal Records New Zealand has already signed Bradley and released her debut EP, WOMb.
-The Hawkes Bay-born artist has already shared a few songs from the EP, including intimate stunners “Call You Out” and “One Star”.
+The UK-born, Auckland-based artist has already shared a few songs from the EP, including intimate stunners “Call You Out” and “One Star”.
 Further demonstrating that she is worthy of adulation, Bradley unveils “Goodtimes”.

 The song is brittlely beautiful.
 The production and beats are minimal while slight touches of the piano ring through, and together they cast an calming, intoxicating spell.
 Despite the stunning quality of the melody, Bradley’s voice is vulnerable and steeped with pain.
 She recounts a moment where her innocence was taken away and how difficult it was for her to “get up again” and “learn to let the good times go”.
 The lyrics at the start say it all: